akka/akka/akka-docs/java/camel.rst

 negatively acknowledge the receipt of a message from an in-only message exchange, they need to override the ``autoAck`` method to return false.
-In this case, consumer actors must reply either with a special Ack message (positive acknowledgement) or a Failure (negative acknowledgement).
+In this case, consumer actors must reply either with a special akka.camel.Ack message (positive acknowledgement) or a akka.actor.Status.Failure (negative acknowledgement).

 .. includecode:: code/docs/camel/Consumer3.java#Consumer3

-.. _camel-timeout:
+.. _camel-timeout-java:

 Consumer timeout
 ----------------